Restore from Hard Drive to a Windows Computer

 Article Reference ID: 000246991

-- have the password you received by email for unlocking the shipping encryption.
+- Have the key you received by email for unlocking the shipping encryption.
 (You may need to look in your email's spam or junk folder.)
-If you lose this password, please request assistance here: http://support.mozy.com/support/restorehelpform.
+If you lose this password, request assistance at http://support.mozy.com/support/restorehelpform.

-- have your personal encryption key available if you chose to encrypt your backups with a personal key when you installed the backup software.
-For more information, see Decrypting My Restored Files.
+- Have your personal encryption key available if you chose to encrypt your backups with a personal key when you installed the backup software.
+For more information, see Decrypting Your Restored Files.

 - Connect the USB cable for the hard drive to your computer's USB port.